MichaIng/DietPi-Docs/docs/dietpi_tools.md

 === "Webserver Preference"

     The DietPi **Webserver Preference** system allows you to choose your favourite webserver for use in DietPi installations.
+If not decided, read more on [Which WEBSERVER to CHOOSE ?](../software/webserver_stack/#which-web-application-stack-is-best-for-you)

+    !!! hint "Automatic selection"

         When you select any software for installation that requires a webserver (e.g. Pi-hole, Nextcloud, Webmin, installed via *Software Optimized*), DietPi will automatically install, configure and optimize your chosen *Webserver Preference*.

-    Basically, you will never need to manually select/install a webserver stack again.
+        As a result you will not need to manually select/install a webserver stack.
 DietPi will do it all for you.

     ![DietPi-Software Webserver Preference menu screenshot](assets/images/dietpi-software-webserver-preference.png){: style="width:550px"}